 Dr Thomas Morris – Medical Advisor

 Tom is a physician who has worked in pharmaceutical medicine and drug development for over 20 years with much of this time specialising in oncology.
 After several years working in clinical medicine, he joined firstly Medeval Ltd (University of Manchester) and then AstraZeneca, where he has held a number of global R&D roles.
 Most recently these included Senior Medical Director and Executive Director Clinical Programs.
 He has overseen several global drug development programs, interacting with leading external medical and scientific experts, academic groups and regulatory agencies.

 Liz Jenkins – Regulatory Affairs

 Liz Jenkins is a specialist in International Regulatory Affairs with over 30 years’ experience in the biopharmaceutical sector.
-She started her career at the East Birmingham and Royal Free Hospitals before joining Celltech Ltd (now UCB Celltech) in 1983 and the Amgen in 1993.
+She started her career at the East Birmingham and Royal Free Hospitals before joining Celltech Ltd (now UCB Celltech) in 1983 and then Amgen in 1993.
 Since 1998 Liz has operated as both an independent or affiliated consultant offering strategic advice and practical assistance in the areas of drug development, clinical trials, regulatory affairs and product licensing to more than 50 different biopharmaceutical companies.